NathanielCogneaux/Unbiased-Simulation-of-Stochastic-Differential-Equations/README.md

   The notebook `use_cases.ipynb` showcases practical examples and reproduces numerical results from the paper.
 It serves as a place to experiment with and understand the implementation.

 * **Code Modules**:
-  The other Python files contain the core implementations used by the notebook.
+  The other Python files that you can find inside `module/` contain the core implementations used by the notebook.
 These cover different classes of SDEs (Markovian, path-dependent, general) and include basic benchmark methods.

 The code is **fully usable**, and the notebook can be run to reproduce our numerical findings.